etesync/etebase-docs/docs/type-sepcs/notes.md

 ### Content

-The content of the item is the note in the markdown format.
+The content of the item is the note in the Markdown format.